-Back in 2007, Barbara Hillary became the first African American woman to travel to the North pole at age 75.
-Four years later, Hillary would break another record, reaching the South Pole at age 79.
-Overcoming obstacles and challenges along the way, Hillary busted through the walls of ageism that can so often confine seniors in today’s travel industry.
+Back in 2007, Barbara Hillary became the first Black woman to travel to the North pole at age 75.
+Four years later, she would break another record, becoming the first Black woman to reach the South Pole at age 79.
+Overcoming obstacles and challenges along the way, Barbara was a legend that busted through the walls of both ageism and racism.

 Barbara Hillary (BH): I started photographing polar bears after retiring and fell in love with the North and with the people that I met—they were interesting, they were dynamic, they had a lust for life—and after that, I went on to learn to snowmobile and dog sled.
 I started to think about traveling to the North Pole and when I inquired, I learned that no Black woman had ever gone before.

 UW: Once you decided to embark on a journey to the North Pole, what happened next?